kthouz/Ride_Share_Analytics/readme.md

 # Ride Share Analyics

-Analyze and compare ride share prices, locations and times for surge between the two major ride share firms Uber and Lyft
+Analyze and compare ride share prices at given locations and times for surge between the two major ride share firms Uber and Lyft

 ## To do
 1. Register apps to get client id and client secrets